 If your credit-worthiness isn’t acceptable due to the information available on your credit report they will then choose to deny your application.

 Will a CCJ harm my credit record?

-This information will alert any possible new creditors that you have failed to pay debt in the past and a poor credit rating could very likely stop them from allowing you to open a bank account, take out a mortgage, or access other lines of credit.
+A poor credit record could very likely stop them from allowing you to open a bank account, take out a mortgage, or access other lines of credit.